huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 # Dataset Preparation

-Inspired by Tong Xiao's [open-reid](https://github.com/Cysu/open-reid) project, dataset directories are refactored to support the unified dataset interface.
+Inspired by Tong Xiao's [open-reid](https://github.com/Cysu/open-reid) project, dataset directories are refactored to support a unified dataset interface.

 Transformed dataset has following features
 - All used images, including training and testing images, are inside the same folder named `images`